To brew or not to brew, is that even a question?

 5. Serve a Crowd

 They say you should never drink alone and aside from the mornings when I’m the first one up, I try to live by this rule.
 I know the saying is referring to alcohol, but why not be social with a warm, comfy treat?
 Invite friends over for coffee and serve some delicious vanilla scones.
 It’s an inexpensive way to socialize with friends and way more relaxing than preparing a full meal for a crowd.
 If you’re into preparing a multi-course meal, don’t forget to serve coffee with dessert.
+Here is a great coffee pot for serving a crowd.
+The velocity brew from BUNN has your coffee ready in just a matter of minutes.

 As promised, check out this recipe for vanilla scones with vanilla bean glaze compliments of the Food Network.
 It’s a quick and easy recipe but a good standby for entertaining or gobbling up by yourself.